cameronmcefee/plax/readme.md

 __Parameters__

-`activityTarget` &mdash; Object: (optional) sets the DOM element over which Plax will be active.
+`activityTarget` &mdash; Object: (optional) sets a specific DOM element over which Plax will track the mouse.

 ### disable()